God Religion in Mesopotamia

 The Pythia was the Oracle Priestess.
 Pythia would enter the Holy of Holies in the Temple and hand out advice.
 Pythia sat on a tripod seat that was over a crack in the floor.
 She sat behind a curtain.
 The oracle stone was beside her, flanked by two golden eagles.
 She held laurel leafs and a cauldron of magical spring water into which she gazed.
 Pythia delivered oracles in a euphoric trance state induced by gas vapors rising from the crack in the floor.

 A calendar based on accurate knowledge of the solar system came into use at Nippur in 3760 BC.
-The calendar had the purpose of telling the people when to perform religious observances.
-This same calendar is still in use today as the Jewish calendar.
-It was the same 12 month 365 day calendar devised earlier in Peru.
+5 The calendar had the purpose of telling the people when to perform religious observances.
+Allegedly the same calendar as the one devised earlier in Peru.

 Later in time, Utanapishtim was the human King of Shuruppak, which was located a little north of Ur near the Euphrates River.
 King Utanapishtim worshipped Enki.
 12